1. Always serve your non-payment of rent notices. Regardless of what your tenant says.

 20. Verify your tenants have set-up utility accounts and have insurance before releasing keys.

 21. Landlords are required by law to give new tenants information packages.
+This is now part of the standard lease.

 22. Tenants can be evicted for disconnecting smoke detectors.